DR-DOS-1988/dr/README.md

-dr is a tiny unix utility for listing the current directory; Compile with C89.
+dr is a tiny unix utility for listing the current directory;